marcellambush/worksheet-j6/worksheet-j6.md

     }
 }
 ```
+The output of this is a cluster of animals and their laps similar to question 7 - however since adding a new animal there is even more.

 **Question 10:**
 Yes it is possible to create two singleton cases - this can be done if the methods are callled at precisely the same time.